 RICK LOVATO: a former STS trainee and a top ranked northeast high school snapper, Lovato signed a scholarship to Old Dominion University in 2011 where he was a four year starting long and short snapper.
 Was named to the Sporting News College All-American team in 2013 and performed in the 2015 Gridiron Senior All-Star game.
-Signed as a priority free agent after 2015 NFL draft, Lovato signed with the Chicago Bears before finishing the 2015 season with the Green Bay Packers and the 2016 season with the Washington Redskins.
+Signed as a priority free agent after 2015 NFL draft, Lovato signed with the Chicago Bears before finishing the 2015 season with the Green Bay Packers.
+In 2016, Lovato snapped for the Washington Redskins before finishing the season with the Philadelphia Eagles.
+Lovato signed a 3 year deal with the Eagles heading into the 2017 season where he earned the starting nod, appearing in all regular season and post season games including Super Bowl LII!